Want to learn new ways to make extra money?

 Investors can request share redemptions from Fundrise on a quarterly basis.
 Except for the 90-day guarantee window, sales are based on the current market price.

-Note, however, that there are fees associated with selling before a five year holding period.
+We need to note in our Fundrise review, however, that there are fees associated with selling before a five year holding period.

 - Within 90-days of initial investment, Fundrise will buy back your shares at your original cost.